 Here's what you'll need to play HORSE:

 The game of HORSE has had a history within the NBA.
 It is a fun way for players to be competitive with one another while staying connected.
 The NBA has held three HORSE tournaments over the years: in 1978, 2009, and 2010.
 Paul Westphal took home the first and Kevin Durant the most recent two.
-Due to COVID-19 there are currently discussions within the league to hold a remote HORSE tournament.

 HORSE can be played with as many players as you want.
 The one requirement is that there are at least two.
 However, the game becomes slower and less exciting the more players it has.
-You do not want to have too many players to a point where it takes several minutes in between shots.
+You do not want too many players to a point where it takes several minutes in between shots.
 A good number of players to have in one game is between three and six.

 Whoever goes first in HORSE gets the first opportunity to put the other players on the defensive.
 It is a coveted spot, which is why there has to be a fair way to choose who gets to go first.